 First published 1975

 This copy in excellent condition, complete with a fine dustjacket.
-There is a small tear in the dustjacket on the front.
+Some of the lamination is lifting from the dustjacket on the front.